aleshaleksey/fansys23/08-spell-list.md

 **Special**: Alternatively it can affect up to 13 pieces of ammunition.

-**Upcast**: For every extra MP dice, the spell lasts for an extra 12 minutes or affect an extra 13 pieces of ammunition.
+**Upcast**: For every extra MP die above 3, the spell lasts for an extra 12 minutes or affect an extra 13 pieces of ammunition.
 Alternatively for every extra 2MP dice placed in the spell, it will deal an extra 1d8 damage.

 ___
 ### Water Walk